-There are people who have been married for years and still learn new things about their spouse.
+Some people have been married for years and still learn new things about their spouses.

-Women want “manly men” but they also want him to be sensitive?
+Many women want “manly men”, but they also want him to be sensitive.

-As mentioned earlier, it’s nothing impossible to do but the woman will have to find a man who can cater to those needs of her and she will definitely need to make that expectation known up front.
+As mentioned earlier, it’s not impossible to do but the woman will have to find a man who can cater to those needs of hers.
+And she will definitely need to make that expectation known upfront.

 It’s not an expectation that will necessarily run a man off but it is a question where he’d be able to let her know if he’s that type of person for her.

 5. Expecting his place to have a lot of feminine touches